Data-Efficient Image Recognition with Contrastive Predictive Coding: Introduction

-Our work makes the following contributions: \begin{itemize} \item We revisit CPC in terms of its architecture and training methodology, and arrive at a new implementation with a dramatically-improved ability to linearly separate image classes (from 48.7\% to 71.5\% Top-1 ImageNet classification accuracy, a 23\% absolute improvement), setting a new state-of-the-art. \item We then train deep neural networks on top of the resulting CPC representations using very few labeled images (e.g. \ 1\% of the ImageNet dataset), and demonstrate test-time classification accuracy far above networks trained on raw pixels (78\% Top-5 accuracy, a 34\% absolute improvement), outperforming all other semi-supervised learning methods (+20\% Top-5 accuracy over the previous state-of-the-art \citep{zhai2019s}).
-This gain in accuracy allows our classifier to surpass supervised ones trained with 5$\times$ more labels. \item Surprisingly, this representation also surpasses supervised methods when given the entire ImageNet dataset (+3.2\% Top-1 accuracy).
-Alternatively our classifier matches fully-supervised ones while only using half of the labels. \item We isolate the contributions of different components of the final model to such downstream tasks.
-Interestingly, we find that linear classification accuracy is not always predictive of low-data classification accuracy, emphasizing the importance of this metric as a stand-alone benchmark for unsupervised learning. \item Finally, we assess the generality of CPC representations by transferring them to a new task and dataset: object detection on PASCAL-VOC 2007.
-Consistent with the results from the previous sections, we find CPC to give state-of-the-art performance in this setting (76.6\% mAP), surpassing the performance of supervised transfer learning (+2\% absolute improvement). \end{itemize}
+Our work makes the following contributions: \begin{itemize} \item We revisit CPC in terms of its architecture and training methodology, and arrive at a new implementation with a dramatically-improved ability to linearly separate image classes (from 48.7\% to 71.5\% Top-1 ImageNet classification accuracy, a 23\% absolute improvement), setting a new state-of-the-art. \item We then train deep neural networks on top of the resulting CPC representations using very few labeled images (e.g.\ 1\% of the ImageNet dataset), and demonstrate test-time classification accuracy far above networks trained on raw pixels (78\% Top-5 accuracy, a 34\% absolute improvement), outperforming all other semi-supervised learning methods (+20\% Top-5 accuracy over the previous state-of-the-art \citep{zhai2019s}).
+This gain in accuracy allows our classifier to surpass supervised ones trained with 5$\times$ more labels. \item Surprisingly, this representation also surpasses supervised ResNets when given the entire ImageNet dataset (+3.2\% Top-1 accuracy).
+Alternatively, our classifier is able to match fully-supervised ones while only using half of the labels. \item Finally, we assess the generality of CPC representations by transferring them to a new task and dataset: object detection on PASCAL VOC 2007.
+Consistent with the results from the previous sections, we find CPC to give state-of-the-art performance in this setting (76.6\% mAP), surpassing the performance of supervised pre-training (+2\% absolute improvement). \end{itemize}